 - Regularly monitoring pen-specific levels – checking everything from oxygen levels to sediment quality underneath and around farms

 - Deploying fallow periods – giving the local marine environment three months or more without fish or nets

-- Minimising wasted feed – by investing in high-tech feeding systems at 42 out of 42 farms, we are able to observe feeding behaviour via underwater cameras and can start, stop and adjust feeding according to fish appetite.
+- Minimising wasted feed – by investing in high-tech feeding systems at all our farms, we are able to observe feeding behaviour via underwater cameras and can start, stop and adjust feeding according to fish appetite.
 Our approach to feed is very much led by the fish response, significantly reducing the likelihood of wasted feed

 - Reducing our feed conversion ratio – by investing in high-energy diets at all stages of the growing cycle.
 Not only has this helped reduce the volume of fish faeces produced, but because the fish absorb and convert more of the feed into their growth, the faeces that is produced contains fewer nutrients meaning less are discharged into the marine environment

 - Adopting vaccines and non-medicinal approaches to fish health – helping us reduce the quantity of veterinary medicines used, whilst still protecting the welfare of our stocks

 - Reducing copper usage – clean nets are critical for fish welfare and good water exchange.
 Our new HDPE netting has a stronger frame that can withstand regular cleaning in-situ.
 This removes the need for copper-based anti-foulant (commonly used by boat, ship and other marine operators to protect against the build-up of marine growth) and helps to preserve the natural balance of the surrounding environment.